AndrewAtLarge/BibUpdate/README.rst

     ! did not find QSAII=On Quantitative Substitutional Analysis

-  Each bibtex_ entry is identified by the citation key and the (first 50 characters of the) document title, as specified by your database.
+  Each bibtex_ entry is identified by the citation key and the (first 50 characters of the sanitised) document title, as specified by your database.
 Of the three missed entries above, bibupdate_ thinks that the first and third are preprints (they are not marked with an !) and  that the final article should already have been published.
 With the entry that bibupdate_ found, only the publisher field was changed to include the city of publication.

   In *warning mode*, with the -q option, you are "warned" whenever changes are made to an entry or when the paper is not found in the external datbase.
 That